-The Pacific island nation, along with Micronesia and Palau, signed a Compact of Free Association with the United States in 1986 that allowed its citizens to come live and work in the United States and its territories.
+The Pacific island nation signed a Compact of Free Association with the United States in 1986 that allowed its citizens to come live and work in the United States and its territories.
 As lawfully present migrants, they were eligible for the Medicaid program — until a 1996 welfare law accidentally altered their status.

 With the compact up for renewal in 2023 and the coronavirus ravaging the migrant community, the Marshall Islands has been stepping up its case to change the law.
 More than 350 cases of COVID-19 have been reported in the Marshallese community in the United States, lobbyists for the Marshall Islands have told Congress, and at least 20 fatalities.